MACROBIOTICS, AND MODIFICATIONS FOR A DEVELOPMENT PROGRAM

 13. Traditional herbal remedies and Western supplementary nutrients.
 Macrobiotics uses some traditional Oriental herbs as medicines, and shuns modern, synthetic vitamins and minerals.

-- Herbs today are not as pure, no matter how they are grown.
+- Herbs today are not as pure today, no matter how they are grown.
 Most contain some toxic metals, which is not helpful.

 - Herbs are not as useful to balance the body chemistry as is the judicious use of certain mineral supplements.
-This was difficult for me to accept, but experience has shown it to be true.
+This was difficult for the author to accept, but experience has shown it to be true.

-As a result, at this time, development seems to require a few synthesized food supplements.
+As a result, at this time, development requires a few synthesized food supplements.
 We think this is simply because the bodies today are so ill.

 When given in the correct way, they act as placeholders, a vital concept in development science.
 For details, read The Placeholder Concept.

 Among the most important food supplements needed today are omega-3 fatty acids, vitamin D, calcium, magnesium, zinc, a digestive aid, trimethylglycine, and mineral supplements such as kelp and sea salt.
-Some of these can be obtained from food, but some need to be supplemented for fastest development and optimum health.
+Some of these can be obtained from food, but some need to be supplemented for optimal health and rapid development.
 For details, read Why Use Food Supplements.

 14. The need for detoxification and development procedures.
 Macrobiotics does not include the use of Coffee Enemas and Red Heat Lamp Saunas.
 We find that most people are so ill today that they need these procedures or development is slow.
 The procedures can speed up detoxification of toxic metals and toxic chemicals often 100-fold.